For the latest information and guidance related to the Coronavirus please visit the Centers for Disease Control and Prevention website.

 There is a lot more to learn about this virus but so far it looks like it doesn’t peer to be very harmful for children.
 For most healthy adults this infection may be more like the flu.
 At the same time, it does seem to be much more dangerous for older adults and people who have medical issues with their hearts, lungs and kidneys or who may be immunosuppressed.

-How effective is wearing a mask or gloves?
+How effective is wearing a mask?

 Meet our doctors: